-There are more than 220 million speakers of the language all over the world.
-It is among the top five languages spoken in Europe.
+One of the most widely spoken languages in the world, with around 300 million speakers worldwide, is very essential for effective and successful communication in the world of business, diplomacy and everyday life.
+As it is one of the top five languages spoken in Europe.
 It has been the language of science, commerce, diplomacy, and literature for hundreds of years.
-It is also one of the official languages of many world organisations such as United Nations, International Olympic Committee, World Trade Organization, NATO, and the European Union.
+It is also the official language of many foreign bodies, including the United Nations, the International Olympic Committee, the World Trade Organization, NATO, and the European Union.

 Beside being the official language of France, it is also the official language of the Francophonie, a group of 29 French-speaking countries.
 People or countries that speak French are known as Francophones.
 Other countries' regions have significant French-speaking communities, including parts of Canada and the United States, Switzerland, Belgium, Monaco, and parts of Africa and Asia.
 It is also a significant part of the history of countries that were colonized by the French at some point in the past.
 Surprisingly, it was more widely spoken in Germany and Holland than in France until the 19th century.